Liaoning Flying Leopards

 The Liaoning Flying Leopards (辽宁飞豹 (遼寧飛豹, Liáoníng Fēibào)), also known as the Liaoning Shenyang Sansheng Flying Leopard Club or Liaoning Bengang (辽宁本钢), are a Chinese professional basketball team based in Hunnan District, Shenyang, Liaoning, which plays in the Northern Division of the Chinese Basketball Association (CBA).

-The team used to play their home games at the Benxi Gymnasium in Benxi, but relocated to Shenyang in the 2017–18 season.
+Flying Leopard used to play their home games at the Benxi Gymnasium in Benxi, but relocated to Shenyang in the 2017–18 season.
 The biopharmacy company 3SBio Inc. is the club's corporate sponsor.
 The team plays at the Liaoning Gymnasium.

 Founded in 1953, Liaoning became a fully professional organization and member of the CBA in 1995, and since then they have won four championships.
 Liaoning also won the Asian continental title after winning the FIBA Asia Champions Cup in 1990, and were runners-up in 1988, 1992 and 1999.

 History

 The club's history dates back to 1953, when the Northeast Sports Training Class Basketball Team (东北体育训练班篮球队) was formed, which later became the Liaoning Provincial Basketball Team (辽宁省篮球队).
 Liaoning won the national basketball championship in 1985, as well as in 1988, 1989, 1991 and 1992.
 During the late 1980s and 1990s, Liaoning represented China in the ABC Champions Cup and won a title in 1990.

 Following the establishment of the Chinese Basketball Association (CBA) in 1995, the club was officially founded as a professional team as Liaoning Hunters.

 During the 2004–05 CBA season, Liaoning finished in first place in the North Division, but lost in the quarter-finals of the CBA Playoffs to the South Division's Yunnan Bulls.
 The team would then go on to place seventh and fourth, respectively, over the next two years, before advancing to the CBA Finals following the 2007–08 CBA season.
 Although Liaoning eventually lost to the Guangdong Southern Tigers, the club did win the fourth game of the series.
 This was the team's first victory in the CBA Finals, despite multiple appearances.
 After finishing in fifth place in the 2009–10 CBA season, Liaoning would miss both the 2010–11 and the 2011–12 CBA playoffs.

 In 2011, Liaoning Scale Industry took over sponsorship from the Liaoning Panpan Group Co., Ltd.